Verdoso/jmh-throttled-virtual-threads/README.md

 # Virtual Threads Microbenchmark
-This is a very simple project to experiment with the "Virtual Threads" feature introduced in Java 19.
+This is a very simple project to experiment with the "[Virtual Threads](https://www.infoq.com/articles/java-virtual-threads/)" feature introduced in Java 19.
 The idea is to see how we can control concurrency when using Virtual Threads, given that right now there is no equivalent to the fixed-size pool of native threads that can be created using `Executors.newFixedThreadPool`.
+This set of classes constitute a [JMH](https://github.com/openjdk/jmh) benchmark that can be used to compare different strategies.

 ## Main classes
 *  **[ThrottledVirtualThreadsExecutor](https://github.com/Verdoso/jmh-throttled-virtual-threads/blob/master/src/main/java/org/greeneyed/jmh_throttled_virtual_threads/ThrottledVirtualThreadsExecutor.java)** is the ExecutorService implementation, that might be used instead of `java.util.concurrent.ThreadPoolExecutor`, that uses Virtual Threads to execute the tasks submitted but limits concurrency of thhe submmitted tasks to the limit specified when creating the instance.